In this section

 Please note that these awards will only fund the directly incurred costs of the research at 100% of the full economic costing value.
 Indirect and Estate costs are not eligible for funding under this scheme, and only certain Directly Allocated costs are allowable.

-The NC3Rs uses the Research Councils' joint electronic submission system (Je-S) and applications are processed by the RCUK Shared Services Centre.
+The NC3Rs uses the Research Councils' joint electronic submission system (Je-S) and applications are processed by the RCUK UK Shared Business Services (UK SBS).
 All applications must be submitted via Je-S, however applicants should follow the NC3Rs guidance for fellowship applicants to assist with the completion of the form.

 We have a list of David Sainsbury Fellowships that have already been funded by us within our research portfolio.